Devolved-AI/Swap/README.md

 ETHERSCAN_API_KEY=[YOUR-ETHERSCAN-API-KEY-GOES-HERE]
 ```

-# Copy the foundry.toml file and lac ei tin the AMM root directory
+# Copy the foundry.toml file and place it in the AMM root directory

 # Copy the AMM.sol file and place it in the /src directory